Naiguatá, Venezuela: What to pack, what to wear, and when to go [2024]

 December

-If you go to Naiguatá in December, you will notice that it is a perfect temperature.
+If you are traveling to Naiguatá in December, you will notice that it is warm.
 Expect it to rain 5-10 days this month.
 Average temperatures (including nighttime) are in the high 60s F (low 20s C).

 What to wear/what to pack: